Forward from the Author

 pelicans flying in formation

-spicey dishes that I love
+spicy dishes that I love

 Aquarius is tonight's constellation.

-Mariachi music is always playing
+Mariachi music is always crooning

 shells in my pocket and sand in my shoes